The Untempered Cosmos

 The phone is not a telescope.
 You don't point it at the sky or hold it up to anything.
-The piece starts as soon as you grant location access, and you can put the phone in your pocket.
-The listening happens in your ears.
+The piece starts as soon as you grant location access.

 Find a comfortable place.
 Sit, stand, or walk.
 The chord is steady enough that you can move around without losing it.